Saturday, June 30, 2012

 Then we drove around and Georgia took us to some of the artsy galleries and shops.
 It is a place with great ambiance, and, like the rest of the Outer Banks, full of rental properties.
 On the way back to the ferry, we stopped at the corral area where they keep a few of the Ocracoke wild horses on display for the tourists.
 These horses used to have the run of the place, but when the roads were built, people started to be worried about hitting them, and they messed up the traffic flow, so now most are kept in a large fenced off pasture where they can roam, with a few being rotated up to the tourist area for photos.

-These are the descendents of horses that ended up on the islands many years ago when they7 swam ashore from shipwrecks.
-They even have a reduced number of vertebrae and ribs, so they really ARE different than domestic horses.
 The next day Georgia and Rich had to leave early to go out to the refuge for turtle patrol, so we showered and walked the boardwalk which goes all around the waterfront near Rich & Georgia's condo.
 The water was was so still it looked like a mirror.
 The most picturesque view was of the Roanoake lighthouse, which has been relocated here, very near their condo:

 Then we drove back to Greensboro.
 Martha & Gene were still there, so we had one of Gene’s good dinners together.
 The next day we drove up here to Waynesboro, and Martha and Gene moved their rig to Boone, a place in the mountains near Asheville.